Ralph T. Browning

-Brigadier General Ralph Thomas "Tom" Browning (25 October 1941 – 7 July 2018), was a United States Air Force command pilot who was a prisoner of war (POW) during the Vietnam War, was the commander of two air divisions, and commander of the 58th Fighter Wing, Luke Air Force Base, Arizona.
+Brigadier General Ralph Thomas "Tom" Browning (25 October 1941 – 7 July 2018) was a United States Air Force command pilot and a prisoner of war (POW) during the Vietnam War.
+He commanded two air divisions during his career, and was commander of the 58th Fighter Wing, Luke Air Force Base, Arizona.
 After retirement from the USAF, he became CEO of Greater Phoenix Leadership, Inc. in Phoenix, Arizona, a business organization supporting community improvement efforts in the areas of transportation, education and economic development.

 Early life and education

 Ralph Thomas Browning was born in Holyoke, Massachusetts, on 25 October 1941 to Sergeant C. K. and Dollie Browning.
 His father left shortly after his birth to serve in Europe during World War II where he was a navigator/bombardier on a B-17B, shot down and spent 19 months as a POW in Stalag XVII-B, located near Krems, Austria.
 Since he remained in the Air Force after its formation in 1947, the family traveled around a great deal but ended up in Orlando, Florida, in 1955 where they, with Browning's three younger sisters, lived.
 While attending Edgewater High School, he personally crowned his wife-to-be, Ann Pharr, as Homecoming Queen.

-He graduated from Edgewater High in 1960, entering the United States Air Force Academy, Colorado Springs, Colorado on 27 June 1960, a member of the 22d Cadet Squadron.
+Browning graduated from Edgewater High in 1960, entering the United States Air Force Academy, Colorado Springs, Colorado on 27 June 1960, a member of the 22d Cadet Squadron.
 Remaining on the Commandant's List all four years, he made the Superintendent's List the last semester.
 Cadet Browning earned his Bachelor of Science degree, Engineering Science, on 3 June 1964.

 Browning completed Armed Forces Staff College in 1977, Air War College in 1980 and Army War College in 1982.
 In 1982, he also earned his Master of Science degree in public administration from Shippensburg State College.

 Military career

-Brigadier General Browning was a 28-year command pilot with more than 2,500 flying hours in the F-105, T-38, F-5, F-15 and F-16 aircraft.
+Browning was a 28-year command pilot with more than 2,500 flying hours in the F-105, T-38, F-5, F-15 and F-16 aircraft.